pikim/tomato-mqtt/README.md

 On to the router.
 Enable JFFS support on Tomato under Administration -> JFFS.

 Upload all shell scripts to /jffs/tomato-grafana/.
 Modify the IP, port, password, and username of your influxdb server in variables.sh.
 Also add any additional mount points you may want to monitor in this file as well, space-delimited.
+Scripts do not have to be executable.

 Add the following three commands under Administration -> Scheduler as custom cron jobs:
 ```